-Painting fall leaves with watercolors is a fun autumn art project for kids, teens, and adults that can be done at home or in the classroom.
+Painting fall leaves with watercolors is a fun autumn art project suitable for kids, teens, and adults, which can be done at home or in the classroom.

-- White glue & black acrylic paint, OR, black oil pastel
+- White glue & black acrylic paint to make homemade black glue

 - Heavy cardstock